Here’s some general information below to give you confidence in how we secure the data entrusted to us.

 - We regularly train employees on best security practices, including how to identify phishing scams and hackers.

-- Kindful implements 2-factor security authentication to secure services used internally.
+- Kindful implements two-factor security authentication to secure services used internally.

 - Employees that have access to customer data (such as tech support and our engineers) undergo additional security training outlining their responsibility in protecting customer data.